LMartinezEXEX/football-API/README.md

 ```

 ## Limitations, known issues and things to enhance

+- **IMPORTANT!** Free tier http://football-data.org access token is in plain text.
+Should be retrieved from `.env` but will requiere users cloning this repo to get their own token.

 - The tests use the "production" database, so any data in it would be wiped out once the tests run.